-This is my first new post and I was looking for the best way to introduce myself.
-I thought that a good way would be to be interviewed by somebody who knows me well.
-Since no one volunteered, I decided to conduct an interview with myself.
+This is my first post and I was looking for the best way to introduce myself.
+I thought that a good way was to be interviewed by somebody who knows me well.
+Since no one volunteered, I decided to interview myself.

 Here we go (WSN are my initials).

 Me: Why do you want to start blogging?